Jwan622/go_course/notes.md

 ```go
   jim.updateName("jimmy")
 ```
 so if you have a variable `jim` that is just type person. but the receiver is of type pointer to person, you can still use the person type when calling the receiver function.
 Go will automatically convert variable of type person to a  pointer to person for you.
-- if we define a receiver of type pointer to a type (say pereson), go will allow us to call the function either with a variable of type person or a pointer to a person.
+- if we define a receiver of type pointer to a type (say person), go will allow us to call the function either with a variable of type person or a pointer to a person.
 - this pass by value is true for structs, ints, and strings. for example, the below code prints "Bill":

 ```go